AmanyGomaa/SQL-Project/README.md

 ● Where  are  customers  with  a  high  lifetime  value  based?
 ● Do  sales  figures  vary  between  geographic  regions?
 # the dataset
- the dataset contains  information  about  Rockbuster’s ilm  inventory,  customers,  and  payments,  among  other  things.
+ the dataset contains  information  about  Rockbuster’s film  inventory,  customers,  and  payments,  among  other  things.